jddes/Frequency-comb-DPLL/README.md

-Digital Phase-locked-loop software for Locking a Frequency Comb using a Red Pitaya
+Digital Phase-locked-loop for Locking a Frequency Comb using a Red Pitaya
 ---------------------------

 This software runs on the Red Pitaya with a user interface written in Python that runs on your control PC.